laugga/LAUCaptureVideoPreviewLayer/README.md

 ## Introduction

 LAUCaptureVideoPreviewLayer is a preview layer for the AVCaptureSession with GPU-based blur filter.
-You can use it like a AVCaptureVideoPreviewLayer and then dynamically/real-time apply a blur filter to the video output frames.
+You can use it like a AVCaptureVideoPreviewLayer and then dynamically/in real-time apply a blur filter to the video output frames.

-We developed it for Lightmate's iOS app.
-This is our attempt to share some of the components used in the app.
+It was developed for [Lightmate](https://lightmate.app/ "Lightmate")'s iOS app with the goal of replacing AVFoundation's *AVCaptureVideoPreviewLayer*.
+This is mainly an R&D project and there are still many optimizations needed before it can be used in a "production" context.
+This is an attempt to share some of the learnings and components used in the app.

-## Requirements
+## Requirements and Dependencies

 * iOS 7.0 or later
 * ARC
 * Suported devices: ?
+* OpenGL 2.0 / GLSL

 ## Using with CocoaPods